node-red/node-red.github.io/docs/hardware/beagleboneblack.md

 #### BBB specific nodes

 There are some great BBB specific nodes now available in our Node-red-nodes project on Github - [node-red-nodes](https://github.com/node-red/node-red-nodes/tree/master/hardware/BBB) - kudos to Max.
 These give you direct access to the I/O pins in the simplest possible manner.
+The easiest way to install them is direct from npm

+    cd node-red
+    npm install node-red-node-beaglebone

 Also for experts, the `bonescript` module can be made available for use in Function nodes.

 To do this, update `settings.js` to add the `bonescript` module to the Function global context:

-    //functionGlobalContext: { }
-    functionGlobalContext: { bonescript:require('bonescript') }
+    functionGlobalContext: {
+        bonescript:require('bonescript')
+    }

 The module is then available to any functions you write as `context.global.bonescript`.